Demo-Smart-Factory-Concordia-University/OpenFactory/README.md

 - **Flexible Deployment Options**: Deploy *OpenFactory* on-premises, in the cloud, or in a hybrid configuration to meet operational needs.

 ## Overview

+**OpenFactory** aims to streamline the integration of manufacturing devices into a cohesive data processing ecosystem, enabling efficient data streaming to Kafka for analysis and decision-making, and sending back commands to devices to execute actionable items.

+It is a distributed cluster designed for seamless integration of manufacturing devices, providing an adaptable infrastructure to interface both MTConnect-enabled and retrofitted devices using adapters when necessary.

 ![Data Flow OpenFactory](docs_md/img/DataFlow.png)
 The architecture supporting *OpenFactory* is organized into five distinct layers, with *OpenFactory* taking care of the first three: